Windows, Insulation, & Duct Sealing

 Keep the heat in and the cold out (or vice versa) with weatherization rebates from the Jefferson County PUD.
 We have rebates on windows, insulation, and more.
 And when you do the work of weatherization, be sure to look for air leakage or infiltration, which occurs when outside air enters a house uncontrollably through cracks and openings.
 Proper air sealing can significantly reduce heating and cooling costs, improve building durability, and create a healthier indoor environment.
 Also consider adding moisture control and ventilation strategies to ensure your home stays comfortable, healthy, and efficient.
 Learn more from the Department of Energy here.

-Window Replacement Rebate Program
+Window & Door Replacement Rebate Program

 someone screwdriving a window in